artcuddy/project5-foodsnap-frontend/README.md

 -   Social login to allow the user to signup using Facebook or Google.

+-   Allow users to tag each other by username.

 -   Allowing users to share their foodSNAPS with other foodSNAP users.
     <a href="https://github.com/artcuddy/project5-foodsnap-frontend/issues/8">Github Issue #8</a>

 <h1 id="technologies">Technologies</h1>

 <a href="#top">Back to the top.</a>

-Throughout the planning, design, testing and deployment of the foodSNAP app , I have used a number of technologies listed below:
+Throughout the planning, design, testing and deployment of the foodSNAP app, I have used a number of technologies listed below:

 <h2 id="languages">Languages Used</h2>